Sim2200/HW3-Extra-Credit-Project/README.md

 # Spotify Artist Hashing Project

+## AI Usage

+AI tools (ChatGPT, Claude) were used only for assistance in designing the **user interface (UI)** of the project.
+The hashing logic, algorithm implementation, and data preprocessing were developed by the members of the group.

+---

 ## Project Overview

 This project analyzes a Spotify music dataset and organizes songs using hashing.